I’m not sure why anybody would argue with this statement, but people do.

-The system is inaccessible to many – and becoming more inaccessible each year
+The system is inaccessible to many – and the accessibility is overly impacted by politics

 The first thing to recognize is that the healthcare system is broken because such a large percentage of the population of this country simply aren’t able to participate in a meaningful way.